Ameesha Patel: Debut and initial success (2000–2002)

 These successes were followed by a series of films that flopped at the box office.
-In Yeh Zindagi Ka Safar (2001), she played a successful singer who was abandoned by her mother at the time of her birth.
+In the romantic drama Yeh Zindagi Ka Safar (2001) opposite Jimmy Sheirgill, she played a successful singer who was abandoned by her mother at the time of her birth.

-In 2002, Patel had three failures.
+In 2002, Patel starred in three consecutive flops.
 In Aap Mujhe Achche Lagne Lage, she played the role of Sapna, who is caged in protective custody of her own father.
-She co-starred opposite Hrithik Roshan for the second time in this film.
+The film marked her second collaboration with Hrithik Roshan.
 Unlike their successful pairing in Kaho Naa...
-Pyaar Hai, the film proved to be a disappointment and resulted in a critical and commercial failure.
-Patel's performance in the film was criticised by a section of the media, but during an interview she clarified that there was an "error" because the scene explaining that her character is supposed to be asthmatic in the film was edited out not knowing that one shot would make such a difference, thus creating confusion to the viewer about her appearing out of breath, as if she's overacting or crying.
-Patel's unsuccessful follow-up continued with Kranti and David Dhawan's comedy Yeh Hai Jalwa in 2002.
-In the same year, she tasted minor box office success with Kya Yehi Pyaar Hai, in which she played a career-oriented young woman who rejects the advances of Aftab Shivdasani's character.
-Then she found another major success when her last release of the year, Humraaz, became the fifth highest-grossing film of the year at the box office, and her performance earned her a nomination for Filmfare Best Actress Award.
-The Abbas–Mustan marital thriller saw her playing a character with negative shades for the first time.
+Pyaar Hai, the film proved to be a major disappointment and emerged as a critical and commercial failure.
+Patel's performance in the film was highly criticised by a section of the media, but during an interview she clarified that there was an "error" because the scene explaining that her character is supposed to be asthmatic in the film was edited out not knowing that one shot would make such a difference, thus creating confusion to the viewer about her appearing out of breath, as if she's overacting or crying.
+Patel's unsuccessful follow-up continued with Kranti opposite Bobby Deol and David Dhawan's comedy Yeh Hai Jalwa opposite Salman Khan.
+The same year, she tasted minor box office success with the romance Kya Yehi Pyaar Hai, in which she played a career-oriented young woman who rejects the advances of Aftab Shivdasani's character.
+She found major success when her final release of the year, the musical romantic thriller Humraaz alongside Bobby Deol and Akshaye Khanna.
+The Abbas–Mustan directorial saw her play a character with negative shades for the first time.
 She played the girlfriend of Akshaye Khanna, who marries Bobby Deol to grab his wealth – but, seeing Bobby's honesty, her character surrenders to him.
-Taran Adarsh commented: "Amisha Patel is just about okay as Akshaye's lover (first half), but splendid as Bobby's wife (second half).
+Taran Adarsh commented: "Patel is just about okay as Akshaye's lover (first half), but splendid as Bobby's wife (second half).
 This performance should silence her detractors for sure.
 Also, she's looked her best with admirable outfits and perfect make-up."
+Humraaz emerged as the fifth highest-grossing film of the year at the box office, and her performance earned her a second nomination for the Filmfare Award for Best Actress.